FlagAI-Open/Aquila2/README.md

 ## Performance

-Aquila2-34B and Aquila2-7B outperform the baseline models of similar model sizes on a series of benchmark datasets, e.g., MMLU, C-Eval, GSM8K, MATH, HumanEval etc., which evaluate the models' capabilities on natural language understanding, mathematic problem solving, coding, etc.
+Aquila2 series outperform the models of similar model sizes on a series of benchmark datasets.

 ### Base Model Performance